branaway/Japid/readme.txt

 * Version History:

+2011/8/10: V0.8.9, breaking compiler change, requires regeneration of all Japid templates using "play japid:regen" for an example.
+    1. new feature: added a method named renderBody(...) to the generated Java class for tags.
+The method runs doBody and returns the result as a String.
+So a user can manipulate the result in the tag. e.g.:  `String body = renderBody("my name", 30);
+	2. bug fix: could not use "doBody" tag in a "def" block.
+	3. bug fix: could not use primitive types in the parameter list of a callback block of a tag invocation.
 2011/6/20: V0.8.8.4
     1. trivial improvement: changed the string builder and the header to private in the very template base class.
 All java code MUST be refreshed.
     2. improvement: updated the eclipse-plugin to support the line continuation in script block.